danhermes/Ragent/README.md

 # RAgent (Robot Agent)

-**RAgent (Robot Agent)** is a framework for creating and organizing agents and agentic workflows.
+**RAgent (Robot Agent)** is an AI framework for creating and organizing agents and agentic workflows.

-RAgent facilitates the construction of agents individually, in a team, as needed, or autonomously.
+RAgent facilitates the construction of AI agents individually, in a team, as needed, or autonomously.
+Directed by the user via HQ (Headquarters), RAgent's agents can build all kinds of stuff, such as:
+    - technical specifications
+    - automation workflows (implemented and running)
+    - python modules and scripts
+    - publications (post, article, book)

-RAgents have tools(toys) at their disposal to allow them to write code (Autocoder), write books (LitLegos), proofread books (Proofer), and automate tasks (n8n).
+RAgents have tools(apis)) at their disposal to allow them to write code (Autocoder), write books (LitLegos), proofread books (Proofer), and automate tasks (n8n).
+YAMLgen is an adapter that can help translate between agents and tools.

-## The RAgents So Far
+## The Ragers
-1. The Ragers - an autonomous organization of agents, loosely configured in a hierarchy (director, manager, worker, SME), that take a goal, discuss it, and develop it into a written deliverable such as a business strategy or a technical specification.
+An autonomous organization of agents, loosely configured in a hierarchy (director, manager, worker, SME), that take a goal, discuss it, and develop it into a written deliverable such as a business strategy or a technical specification.
-2. Cliff - a PC-based web agent that listens to conversations ambiently and provides a browser-based HUD for technical terms employing a local STT (Whisper/Vosk) and ChatGPT
-3. Nevil - a talking PiCar robot built using a Raspberry Pi (8GB RAM) and onboard SST and LLM (TinyLlama).
-Converses wittily, plays autonomously, and has a basic RAG architecture whereby it can stay abreast of your schedule and goals for the week, acting as a nominally helpful digital assistant.

-## Human Interfaces
+## HQ(Headquarters)
+User interfaces for RAgent, from CLI, to web UI, to voice interface.
+Creates and tracks agent tasks.
+- Command Line Interface (CLI) and task dispatcher for RAgent
 - Voice - mic/speaker w/ STT/TTS) - OpenAI Whisper API, Whisper local, and Vosk
 - Text on web browser or mobile device
-- Command line

-## Brains: GPTs and LLMs
-- ChatGPT
-- Gemma2b, TinyLlama (for Raspberry Pi-driven robots)

-## RAgents' Toys - Agentic APIs
+## RAgents Tools and Adapters: APIs
 - AutoCoder - codes (Python), tests (pytest), and debugs (in temp Docker containers) against a technical spec
 - LitLegos - writes a book given a book title and Table of Contents
 - Proofer - proofreads a manuscript
 - n8n - for creating and uploading autonomous n8n workflows

+## The Vision:
+    Idea -> Manifestation

+    Goal -> Tech Specification -> Implementation -> Deliverable

+    Goal -> Ragers -> Tools and Adapters: YAMLgen,  Autocoder, APIs, etc.  -> Deliverable

+    Deliverables:
+    - technical specifications
+    - automation workflows (implemented and running)
+    - python modules and scripts
+    - publications (post, article, book)# RAgent (Robot Agent)